 Mint is a great resource for seeing what you’ve spent, categorizing your transactions and watching your overall financial health.
 The free credit score feature is unique to Mint, and it’s really user-friendly.

-However, if you’re mostly focused on watching your investments or planning for retirement, Personal Capital may be a better budgeting tool for you.
+However, if you’re mostly focused on watching your investments or planning for retirement, Empower may be a better budgeting tool for you.
 Of course, you may want to use a few features from each and sign up for both.
 Fortunately, both Mint and Empower are free.

-If you’re more interested in strict monthly budgeting and don’t mind paying for a subscription, YNAB (You Need a Budget) or Mvelopes may be worth it.
-Both apps offer a free trial, so you can decide if they work for you or not before paying.
+If you’re more interested in strict monthly budgeting and don’t mind paying for a subscription, YNAB (You Need a Budget) may be worth it.
+The app offers a free trial, so you can decide whether or not it works for you before paying.

 PocketGuard automatically sets up a budget for you and categorizes your transactions in real time.
 If you’re budgeting on your own and need these automated features to avoid overspending, PocketGuard may be a great choice for you.
 To manage your finances with a partner, I recommend downloading Honeydue.

 Overall, compared to other popular budgeting apps, Mint is a great option that’s worth trying out first.
 It offers a great variety of tools to track your financial health, set practical goals and motivate yourself to achieve them.
 Plus, it’s free!